Best Attractions Near Epsom

 Surrey Hills is an Area of Outstanding Natural Beauty and one of the best ways to see the landscape in its glory is by visiting Box Hill.
 From great beauty spots to enjoy the magnificent views, a variety of different walks, including the Stepping Stones over the Mole River, and a brilliant Nature Trail, where children can build dens and climb trees.
 Meanwhile, the National Trust café offers up delicious homemade food and cakes.

 Denbies Wine Estate

-Did you know that Denbies Wine Estate in Dorking is one of the biggest wine producers in the UK.
+Did you know that Denbies Wine Estate in Dorking is one of the biggest wine producers in the UK?
 So if you love a good tipple, there is plenty to explore at the vast vineyard – from wine tastings, to inside and outside tours – as well as breathtaking views of the Surrey countryside.
-Meanwhile, there are farm shops to purchase fresh local produce, several restaurants and throughout the year, many family-friendly events including singalong cinema to fancy dress discos.
+Meanwhile, there are farm shops to purchase fresh local produce, several restaurants and throughout the year, many family-friendly events!

 Hampton Court Palace